 We thank the OOPSLA 2020 reviewers for their valuable feedback.
-The first author was supported in part by a European Research Council (ERC) Consolidator Grant for the project "RustBelt", under the European Union Horizon 2020 Framework Programme (grant agreement number 683289).
+Azalea Raad was supported in part by a European Research Council (ERC) Consolidator Grant for the project "RustBelt", under the European Union Horizon 2020 Framework Programme (grant agreement number 683289).
+Ori Lahav was supported by the Israel Science Foundation (grant number 5166651), by Len Blavatnik and the Blavatnik Family foundation, and by the Alon Young Faculty Fellowship.